 A BLOB frame is the smallest unit of storage used by BLOB files, which are used to store large object data such as LONG VARCHAR or LONG VARBINARY.
 BLOB frame size cannot be changed after creating the database.
 The minimum frame size is 8KB and the maximum frame size is 256KB.
 Determining the frame size is a trade-off between disk utilization and performance.
-If entire BLOBs are frequently retrieved, adjusting the frame size to contain an entire BLOB will result in better performance because only one disk access is required.
+If entire BLOBs are frequently retrieved, adjusting the frame size to contain an entire BLOB provides better performance because only one disk access is required.
 However, there may be large variations in the size of the BLOB data.
 If the frame size is large enough to contain the largest BLOB, it could waste disk space, as other frames that contain smaller BLOBs will contain unused disk space.
-Alternatively, if frames are only large enough to contain the smallest BLOBs, performance will be degraded when fetching larger BLOBS that are stored in multiple frames.
-The following keyword in dmconfig.ini is used to specify BLOB frame size:
+Alternatively, if frames are only large enough to contain the smallest BLOBs, performance degrades when fetching larger BLOBS stored in multiple frames.
+The following dmconfig.ini keyword specifies BLOB frame size:

-DB\BFrSz = $\langle nk \rangle$ .
+$DB_BFrSz = \langle nk \rangle$.
 The $\langle nk \rangle$ parameter is the frame size in kilobytes.
-The size of the system BLOB file is $(4 + (number of frames - 1) \times nk)$ .
+The size of the system BLOB file is (4 page size+ (number of frames -1) × nk).
 Refer to Chapter 7, Large Object Management for more detailed information.